Qatar has become a key bridge in efforts to rescue hostages in Gaza as well as dialogue between the powers involved in the Israel-Hamas war.

 Israeli National Security Adviser Tzachi Hanegbi praised Qatar as a "vital partner with a vital interest in promoting a humanitarian solution" to the conflict in the Gaza Strip.
 French President Emmanuel Macron called Qatar a "correct and effective channel of dialogue" in resolving the hostage crisis.

-Many other major countries in the region and outside also maintain communication channels with Hamas.
+Many other major countries in and outside the region also maintain communication channels with Hamas.
 Egypt is the traditional intermediary between Israel and the organization that controls the Gaza Strip, while Türkiye always wants to assert its leading position in the Arab world.
 Hamas also admits that it has contacts with Moscow and has sent representatives to Russia to meet with Deputy Foreign Minister Mikhail Bogdanov.

 Hostage victims Judith Tai Raanan and Natalie Shoshana Raanan are led away by Israeli General Gal Hirsch (center) on October 20, after being released by Hamas.
 Photo: Reuters